ayaz345/newbspguy/README.md

 - Texture Rotation
 - Face Editor Update(better texture support, verts manual editor, etc, but without texture browser)
 - Export obj, wad, ent, bsp(selected model with working collision, can be used in any entity instead of MDL models)
-- Import wad, ent, bsp(now only one mode - import as new entity outside map)
+- Import wad, ent, bsp(in two modes)
 - Render bsp models(no MDL render at this time)
 - Full support for "angle" and "angles" keyvalue.
 - Render ents and models using these keyvalues.